Skip to content

 (fn [m] ...))

-The interceptor is exposed as a value at both re-frame.core/validate-at-boundary (for users who already alias re-frame.core as rf) and re-frame.spec/validate-at-boundary (for users who prefer a spec/ alias for schema-related interceptors).
+The interceptor is exposed as a value at both re-frame.core/validate-at-boundary-interceptor (for users who already alias re-frame.core as rf) and re-frame.spec/validate-at-boundary-interceptor (the namespace name is preserved as a v2 alias — the historical :spec segment of the segment-name no longer matches the canonical schema vocabulary, but the ns rename is deferred to avoid churn; reach the interceptor through re-frame.core/validate-at-boundary-interceptor going forward).
 Both refer to the same value; pick whichever fits the surrounding code's import style.

-Relationship to the handler's :spec. :spec/validate-at-boundary re-uses the handler's existing :spec — it does not introduce a parallel schema.
-The interceptor's only job is to force validation against :spec regardless of the global elision flag.
+Relationship to the handler's :schema. :rf.schema/at-boundary re-uses the handler's existing :schema — it does not introduce a parallel schema.
+The interceptor's only job is to force validation against :schema regardless of the global elision flag.
 Concretely:

-:specis checked anyway (per §Validation order step 1).
-The boundary interceptor is a no-op in this mode — it doesn't run validation a second time. - In production builds,
+• In dev builds, every event handler's :schema is checked anyway (per §Validation order step 1).
+The boundary interceptor is a no-op in this mode — it doesn't run validation a second time.

-re-frame.interop/debug-enabled?isfalseand step-1 validation is elided.
-The boundary interceptor runs the same:speccheck inline, so handlers carrying it still validate at the boundary. - In production builds with no
+• In production builds, re-frame.interop/debug-enabled? is false and step-1 validation is elided.
+The boundary interceptor runs the same :schema check inline, so handlers carrying it still validate at the boundary.

 Failures from the boundary interceptor flow through the same :rf.error/schema-validation-failure :where :event path as dev-mode step-1 failures — the recovery (skip handler; downstream queue continues) is identical.
 The only difference is whether the check ran, not what happens when it fails.